Catherine Parr

 Catherine enjoyed a close relationship with Henry's three children, Mary, Elizabeth and Edward.
 She was personally involved in the education of Elizabeth and Edward.
-She was influential in Henry VIII's passing of the Third Succession Act in 1543 that restored his daughters Mary and Elizabeth to the line of succession to the throne.
-Catherine was appointed regent from July to September 1544 while Henry was on a military campaign in France and in case he lost his life, she was to rule as regent until Edward came of age.
+She was influential in Henry's passing of the Third Succession Act in 1543 that restored his daughters Mary and Elizabeth to the line of succession to the throne.
+Catherine was appointed regent from July to September 1544 while Henry was on a military campaign in France; in the event that he lost his life, she was to rule as regent until Edward came of age.
 However, he did not give her any function in government in his will.

-Following the king's death, she assumed the role of guardian to her stepdaughter, Elizabeth.
+On account of her Protestant sympathies, she provoked the enmity of anti-Protestant officials, who sought to turn the King against her; a warrant for her arrest was drawn up, probably in the spring of 1546.
+However, she and the king soon reconciled.

 On 25 April 1544, Catherine published her first book, Psalms or Prayers, anonymously.
-Her book Prayers or Meditations became the first book published by an English queen under her own name on 2 June 1545.
-She published a third book, The Lamentation of a Sinner, on 5 November 1547.
-On account of her Protestant sympathies, she provoked the enmity of anti-Protestant officials, who sought to turn the king against her; a warrant for her arrest was drawn up, probably in the spring of 1546.
-However, she and the king soon reconciled.
+Her book Prayers or Meditations became the first original book published by an English queen under her own name on 2 June 1545.
+She published a third book, The Lamentation of a Sinner, on 5 November 1547, nine months after the death of King Henry VIII.

-After Henry VIII's death in 1547, Catherine was allowed to keep the queen's jewels and dresses as queen dowager.
-About six months after Henry VIII's death, she married her fourth and final husband, Thomas Seymour, 1st Baron Seymour of Sudeley.
-Seymour was the uncle of King Edward VI (Catherine's stepson) and the younger brother of Edward Seymour, 1st Duke of Somerset and Lord Protector of England.
-Catherine's fourth and final marriage was short-lived, as she died on Wednesday, 5 September 1548 due to complications of childbirth.
-Her funeral was held on 7 September 1548 and was the first Protestant funeral in England, Scotland or Ireland to be held in English.
+After Henry's death on 28 January 1547, Catherine was allowed as queen dowager to keep the queen's jewels and dresses.
+She assumed the role of guardian to her stepdaughter Elizabeth, and took Henry's great-niece Lady Jane Grey into her household.
+About six months after Henry's death, she married her fourth and final husband, Thomas Seymour, 1st Baron Seymour of Sudeley.
+As brother of Jane Seymour, Henry's third wife, Seymour was uncle to Henry's son and successor Edward VI, and the younger brother of Lord Protector of England Edward Seymour, 1st Duke of Somerset.
+Catherine's fourth and final marriage was short-lived, as she died on 5 September 1548 due to complications of childbirth.
+Her funeral, held on 7 September 1548, was the first Protestant funeral in England, Scotland or Ireland to be held in English.